NETSYNTH/corpse_pilot_prototype/README.md

     python3 --version

 if a version is returned, then it is installed.

-Otherwise, use your OS package manager to install it.
+Otherwise, use your OS package manager to install it

+Example:

+    apt install python3

 Do the same with Pip, a package manager for Python modules.